nmarsollier/viaduct/docs/content/docs/service_engineers/observability/error_handling.md

 ### ResolverErrorReporter

-In addition to returning errors in `ExecutionResult`, Viaduct also provides allows you to configure an error reporter called from within the engine.
+In addition to returning errors in `ExecutionResult`, Viaduct also allows you to configure an error reporter called from within the engine.

 {{< kdoc viaduct.service.api.spi.ResolverErrorReporter >}} is an interface with a single method, `reportError`.